kairun/weather-cli/readme.md

 # Weather Forecast
-This CLI app is indented to parse a user input of a location, and provide overview of the weather for the location
+This CLI app is intended to parse a user input of a location, and provide overview of the weather for the location

 # Caveats
 1. Currently only works with city names